emmafyoung/HAL/README.md

 Young, E.F., Thorpe, S.E., Renner, A.H.H., Murphy, E.J.
 (2024).
 ‘Environmental and behavioural drivers of Antarctic krill distribution at the South Orkney Islands: a regional perspective’.
 Journal of Marine Systems, 241, https://doi.org/10.1016/j.jmarsys.2023.103920.

+Trathan, P.N., Warwick-Evans, V., Young, E.F., Friedlaender, A., Kim, J.H., Kokubun, N. (2022).
+‘The ecosystem approach to management of the Antarctic krill fishery - the ‘devils are in the detail’ at small spatial and temporal scales’.
+Journal of Marine Systems, 225, https://doi.org/10.1016/j.jmarsys.2021.103598.